mareksturek/lectures-related/README.md

 <h5>Note:</h5>

-If you have any questions or need further information, please feel free to to contact me at <a>mareksturek@outlook.com</a>
+If you have any questions or need further information, please feel free to contact me at <a>mareksturek@outlook.com</a>